azandrew-sidoine/programmingdocs/c/introduction.md

 Note: Comparing the c/c++ char, makes the computer compare their ascii value correspondants.

-Note: As rule of thumb, initialize  variables as we declare them, cause the compile does not clean pre-allocated memory values.
+Note: As rule of thumb, initialize  variables as we declare them, cause the compiler does not clean pre-allocated memory values.
 Therefore it can happen that if the variable is not initialized, the compiler will assign garbaged values to it.

 ## Storage of data in memory

-C++ offer a casting function that  can be used calling static_cast:
+C++ offer a casting function that can be used calling `static_cast`:

 ```cpp
 // Arithmetic operator